pylint

 Static Analysis

-pylint’s core capability is its comprehensive static analysis engine.
-Through parsing and inspection of Python source code, it identifies potential errors before runtime.
-This analysis spans from basic syntax checking (e.g. invalid syntax) to detecting subtle programming mistakes like unused variables or dangerous default arguments.
+pylint’s comprehensive static analysis engine parses and inspects Python source code to identify potential errors before runtime.
+This analysis spans basic syntax checking (invalid syntax) to detecting subtle programming mistakes like unused variables or dangerous default arguments.
 The tool also enforces coding standards, helping teams maintain consistent style and readability across large codebases.

 Extensibility